Going Home (Once Upon a Time): In Storybrooke

 Back at Gold's pawn shop, everyone gathers again to plan another course of action as Gold puts a special bracelet on Henry (who is occupying Peter Pan's body) so that when they swap bodies again, Pan will not have any magic.
 Gold then uses the wand and swaps Pan and Henry's bodies back.
 After they see Peter Pan back in his original body, Gold stands over his unconscious and powerless father, saying that he has some "unfinished family business" as everyone leaves to find Henry and the scroll.
 They find Henry (now in his original body) at the library, but as he hands the scroll over to Regina, a flash of light comes over her and she is knocked out.
 Around the same time at the shop, and as Pan wakes up, Gold taunts him because he wants Pan to see a bit of what life could have been like if they had just been father and son, but Pan wants none of it, telling Gold how horrible it was having a child that crushed his dreams.
-Gold picks up a sword and approaches Pan who is aware that he is able to remove the bracelet (since Pan created the device) and places it on Gold, rendering him powerless, and then tosses Gold across the room, leaving his son cowering in the corner.
+Gold picks up a sword and approaches Pan, who is aware that he is able to remove the bracelet (since Pan created the device) and places it on Gold, rendering him powerless, and then blasts Gold across the room, leaving his son cowering in the corner.
 Gold attempts to find a way to regain his powers, and the only way he can break free of the bracelet is by chopping off his hand.